JakePartusch/villa-springs-website/site/content/post/villa-springs-owners-association-vsoa-annual-meeting-2019.md

 ---
 title: Villa Springs Owners Association (VSOA) Annual Meeting 11/7/2021
-date: 2022-01-18T00:00:00-06:00
+date: 2022-01-18T06:00:00.000Z
 description: Meeting minutes for the 2021 Annual Meeting
 ---

 Villa Springs Owners Association Annual Meeting

-Springfield Fire Department Hall: Springfield, NE
+Springfield Firefighters Hall, Springfield, NE

-November 7, 2021
+November 6, 2022

 President call to Order: Gary Partusch

-The annual meeting of the Villa Springs Owners Association was called to order at 2:00
+The annual meeting of the Villa Springs Owners Association was called to order at 2:01

 by President Gary Partusch.

 Annual Meeting Quorum Requirements

-There were a total of 43 homeowners represented (35 members and 8 proxy votes),
+There were a total of 52 homeowners represented (43 members and 9 proxy votes),

-which represents 49% of the members.
+which represents 50% of the members.
 88 lots total

+Secretary’s Report: Andrea Nowka

+The board will approve the minutes of this annual meeting at their next meeting.

+Board approved VSOA meeting minutes are posted on our website.

 Treasurer’s Report: Hank Schwartz

-Reviewed Financial Reviewed
+Reviewed Financial Report Handouts

-New amount proposed in the budget to reflect what we plan to spend on a new entrance

-sign.
-New sign proposed to be on the corner of 132nd and Buffalo Road

-Lake fish expense explained: This is fish we stock that won’t reproduce in the lake, ex.

-walleye.
+Bryan Promes made motion to add $10,000 to the budget for legal fees due to Mr

+Rodney Brase suing the lake.
+Motion was passed.

 VSOA 2022-2023 budget was adopted.

 Treasurer’s report attached.

+Architectural- Alan Hans

+Please submit plans to Alan before you start a project.

+Rodney Brase wants to place a dock, which has been denied by the architectural

+committee and the board as it is not in the lakes best interest and safe to work where

+they want to place it.
+Rodney Brase is suing the lake for being denied.
+Architectural

+committee has given options that would work where the homeowner wants to place the

+dock.
+Mr Brase has rejected the alternate options offered by the Architectural

+Committee.

 Committee Reports

-Fish-Aaron Klusmire
+Fish/Lake-Aaron Klusmire

-Lake was healthy this year.
-We do have to have some weeds as they balance out the

-bad algae.
-We will put in more grass carp this spring, they keep weeds down.
-Will add

-walleye soon, this fall.
+Lake was and is very low this year.
+Aaron only had to treat once this summer for

+weeds/algae.
+Water clarity is good in some areas, worse in others, but overall was a

+good summer for the lake as far as weeds and algae go.
+Fish are growing, which is

-Aaron does a couple of weed sprays every spring and summer.
-It is up to the
+good.
+Aaron added Walleye a week prior to the meeting.

-homeowner to treat their areas if they feel it’s necessary.
-Please use products that are

-labeled for lake water.

-Aaron will get a map added to the website that shows where the fish habitats are
+Aaron will add to the Lake website approved chemicals that can be used by

-located.

-Architectural- Gary Partusch for Alan Hans

-Please submit plans to Alan before you start a project.
+homeowners to treat their areas to manage lake weeds.

+Reminder that when Aaron treats the lake, it has to be a calm, sunny day, so he can’t

+always plan that much in advance.
+He will always notify homeowners before treating,

+especially those who draw water from the Lake for lawn irrigation.

 New Business:

-Boat stickers:

-Everyone needs to have these attached to their boats

-Sanitation Sewer lines: Just an FYI that there are plans for these going in off of Buffalo

-road sometime in the near future.

-Trees: Homeowners need to make sure their trees are trimmed off the roads.
-Please

-make sure branches are trimmed up so that they are not hitting trucks coming through.

-Road Maintenance fund: This continues to build, $500 of annual dues goes towards

-this fund.
-Once we get a sufficient amount we will start getting bids for future road work.

-This will take some years to build up enough for that

-Any spots that are in immediate need of repair, the board will look into a temporary fix

-that would not include redoing the entire road itself.

-Covenant compliance: homeowners are to keep their properties looking neat and

-cleaned up.
-This includes lakeside and roadside.
-Gary will speak with individuals

-separately who need to clean up their properties.

-Rules and Regulations and Bylaws: The board has discussed changes being made to

-the bylaws and realizes that some updates need to be made.
-A task force will be made

-to discuss what we would like changed and bring to the board for discussion.
-We would

-then need to have a special meeting to vote on these changes.
-Changing the bylaws

-requires 51% attendance to vote on this, and cannot include proxies.

-Items mentioned for change include; boating speed limit overall, speed limit in

-channels, boats with skiers and tubers keeping so far away from shores and docks,

-times set for skiing and tubing.
+Burn Pile:

+Burn pile is now closed and will be until the county starts giving burn permits again.

+Please do not add to the pile.

+Road Maintenance Fund Next Steps:

+Dues will stay the same until roads are complete.
+We are working towards the goal of

+resurfacing the entire lakes roads.
+So dues would be increased for 5+ years so that we

+have built up enough to cover the cost of the entire lake.

+Considering doing a portion of a road since we are doing in stages.
+Could do North

+Shore Dr. and Sandy Point Road using current funds available at the 3rd quarter of

+2023.

+Kelly K. son has given him pricing so we have some idea as to what cost will be.
+We

+will need to get 2-3 more bids.
+His pricing right now is from $2.15/sft, but that depends

+on how much we do at once.
+Right now asphalt is $100/ton.
+All that depends on the

+time we actually move on getting something booked to be completed.

+Bryan P made motion to spend up to $200,000 on North Shore and Sandy Point in the

+3rd quarter of 2023, which would be after dues are collected next year.
+Motion passed.

+Rules and Regulations:

+Changes were adopted May 1, 2022 and are updated on the website.

+By-Laws:

-The Rules and Regulations taskforce will meet to form their proposal to the board, with
+Rules and Regulations took 7 months to get updated, thus the By-Laws were not

-a meeting held by May 1, 2022.

-A bylaws taskforce will meet to form their proposal to the board, with those changes

-being voted on at the next annual meeting.

-Air BNB: There is one being advertised on the lake.
-Gary will check with legal to make

-sure this is ok and not going against our community rules.
+updated last year.
+By-Laws committee sign up was available at the meeting for anyone

+to sign up.

-Key Dates 2022-2023:
+Key Dates:

-\-Christmas Party Saturday Dec ?, announced soon
+\-Christmas Party - TBD

 \-Poker Float - TBD

-\-Lake Picnic - September 18th
+\-Lake Picnic - September 17th

 \-FIsh Tournament/Fry - TBD

-\-Board Meetings: February 10, May 17, September 13

-\-2020 Annual Meeting - Sunday November 6
+\-2023 Annual Meeting - Sunday November 5th

 Election of VSOA Officers:

-The term is now up for Vice President Aaron Klusmire.
-Nominations requested for Vice
+The term is now up for President Gary Partusch.
+Nominations requested for President

-President to serve 2022-2024.
-Nominee Aaron Klusmire.
-By general consent Aaron
+to serve 2023-2025.
+Nominee Bryan Promes.
+By general consent Bryan Promes was

-Klusmire was elected Vice President.
+elected President.

-The term is now up for Treasurer Hank Schwarz.
-Nominations requested for Treasurer
+The term is now up for Secretary Andrea Nowka.
+Nominations requested for Secretary

-to serve 2022-2024.
-Nominee Hank Schwarz.
-By general consent Hank Schwarz was
+to serve 2023-2025.
+Nominee Terry Ficenec.
+By general consent Terry Ficenec was

-elected Treasurer.
+elected Secretary.

-The term is now up for Directors Kelly Kleymann, Dan Lorraine and Bryan Promes.
+The term is now up for Directors Alan Hans and John Simonson.
+Nominations

-Nominations requested for Directors to serve 2022-2024.
-Nominees are Bryan Promes,
+requested for Directors to serve 2023-2025.
+Nominees Alan Hans, Bill Gray, Todd

-Kelly Kleymann, Bill Gray and Chad Nolte.
-By general consent, Chad Nolte, Bryan
+Mach, Tab Newman and Herb Beam.
+By vote, Alan Hans, Bill Gray and Tab Newman

-Promes and Kelly Kleymann are elected Directors.
+are elected Directors.
+All 3 board members were nominated to 2 year terms.

 Open Discussion:

-Dumpster for lake cleanup: We do not have this budgeted as it is abused.

-Fireworks: Also not budgeted.
-Last time it was voted to not have the lake pay for this.
+\-Any complaints need to be filed to the compliance committee.
+Must be done in

+writing/email, to Bryan P., Todd M., Rodney B., or Russ M.

+\-Dredging is up to the homeowner if they want their beach area dredged.

-Meeting adjourned at 3:24
+Meeting adjourned at 3:19